wp-plugins/currently-reading/readme.txt

 Contributors: eroux
 Tags: books, read, reading, admin, administration, jadb Requires at least: 2.8
-Tested up to: 4.2
+Tested up to: 4.2.2
 Stable tag: trunk

 Displays a cover image of a book with a link to Google Books based on a supplied ISBN-10 or ISBN-13.

 == Description ==
-Supplying an [ISBN](http://en.wikipedia.org/wiki/International_Standard_Book_Number) (and, optionally, a Title) will display a cover image of the relevant book with a link to that book's page on [Google Books](http://http://books.google.com/).
+Supplying an [ISBN](http://en.wikipedia.org/wiki/International_Standard_Book_Number) (and, optionally, a Title) will display a cover image of the relevant book with a link to that book's page on [Google Books](http://http://books.google.com/) using the Google Books API.

 Using the Widget you can choose whether to: